See up to 4 Types of Whales from 4 Departure Locations!

-We recommend choosing the departure time that works best in your schedule.
 Whales aren't on a rigid schedule, so both tours have the same whale sighting success rate.
 The benefits of morning versus afternoon come into play on the human side.
 Morning tours are great because you're first out on the water and have the rest of the afternoon to do as you please.
-The afternoon tour is great because you don't have to get up early, and you end your day with whales and some pretty incredible lighting for photographs.
+The afternoon tour is great because you don't have to get up early and can end your day with whales and other wildlife.

-Both tours are great, so choose the one that works in your schedule best!
+Both tours are great, so simply choose the departure that works best for you!

 $30 for 30